 Pitch Yourself to Journalists, Reporters and Bloggers

 Focus your action and save time.
 Leverage on the power of services like HARO (Help A Reporter Out) and SourceBottle to your maximum benefit.
-HotKettle gets the relevant requests from reporters to you on time and prioritizes them based on deadlines.
+Respond to queries from HotKettle's own community of authors.
+We get the relevant requests from reporters and bloggers to you on time, prioritized based on deadlines in your timezone.

 HotKettle reports the queries according to the deadline of your timezone.
 They will be sorted by exact hours you have before the deadline of journalist is met.